Wireless technology is moving healthcare outside of clinics and hospitals.

 Mobile health technology can be used to cover the following applications:

 Currently, telehealth is rapidly taking its place among healthcare practices.
-It is applied in many fields including psychiatry, physical therapy, and post—surgical recovery.
+It is applied in many fields including psychiatry, physical therapy, and post-surgical recovery.
 Telehealth facilitates timely and affordable access to care for patients, and offers opportunities for revenue increase for providers.
-Applying telehealth in nursing practices allows a more efficient distribution of nurse’s time.
+Applying telehealth in nursing practices allows for a more efficient distribution of nurse’s time.
 Telepsychiatry makes it possible for patients to seek help overcoming the social stigma attached to visiting psychiatry offices.
 Embedding telehealth in physical therapy offers the possibility for patients to exercise under supervision outside medical facilities.

 Even though telehealth is advancing, it is ridden with multiple challenges.
 Some of those challenges originate in regulations and policies of healthcare institutions, others in vulnerability of the technologies utilized.
 Some experts argue that telehealth might result in overlapped care, reduced in-person interactions, connectivity issues, and more training and equipment required.
 Additionally, it will be a challenge to get doctors on board because they have their own concerns about adopting telehealth solutions.
 However, this is an avenue worth perusing as it will eliminate long waiting time in front of the doctor’s office, and make healthcare accessible to rural communities eliminating avoidable death cases, among other benefits listed above.